Vulcan in a Nutshell

 Reading data basically means getting data from your database all the way to the user’s browser.

-In order to pass that prop, you’ll wrap your component with the
+In order to receive that prop, the component will need to be wrapped with the

 withMulti higher-order component.
 You just need to specify the appropriate Collection, and optionally also specify a fragment to define which document fields to load.

-Now let’s consider the opposite operation: writing data, such as editing a movie’s description.
+Now let’s consider the opposite operation: writing data, such as editing a movie’s description using a form.